-A seasoned attorney with many years of experience in construction, contract, environmental, international, maritime and civil law, Patricia McGarvey Rosendahl excels of counsel with Greenberg Traurig LLP.
-In her practice, she focuses on construction and environmental matters while advising clients on governmental regulations and environmental aspects in public and private construction projects, oil and gas recovery projects, insurance coverage matters and remediation projects, among other issues.
-Prior to her current appointment, she gained valuable expertise in the field as an attorney with Coats Rose, with which she served between 2005 and 2011.
-During the early years of her career, Ms. Rosendahl worked for the Texas Department of Health, where she was recruited to numerous task forces by the Texas attorney general in order to investigate health care providers.
+A seasoned attorney with many years of experience in construction, contract, environmental, international, maritime and civil law, Patricia McGarvey Rosendahl excels as of counsel with Greenberg Traurig LLP.
+In her current practice, she focuses on construction and environmental matters while advising clients on governmental regulations and environmental aspects in public and private construction projects, oil and gas recovery projects, insurance coverage matters, and remediation projects, among other matters.
+Prior to her current position, she practiced law with the Coats Rose Law Firm from 2005 to 2011; with the St. Paul Companies, Inc./Travelers Insurance from 1995 to 2005; and with McLeod, Alexander, Powel & Apffel, PC, from 1987 to 1995.

 Prior to becoming an attorney, Ms. Rosendahl was a compliance officer for long term care facilities with the Texas Department of Health and Human Services from which she was recruited into a special task force established by the Texas attorney general to prosecute non-compliant facilities.
 Having never previously considered law as a career, this experience made her re-evaluate the legal profession and she immediately thereafter applied to law school, effectively commencing her career as a lawyer.
 Ironically, she had been urged to apply to law school immediately after receiving her undergraduate degree with a 4.0 GPA, but she had initially rejected this option.
 At the time, she was a mother with a small child and financial obligations, so she felt the need for immediate gainful employment.
 She also wanted time to reflect on her choice of a lifetime career before pursuing a post-graduate degree.
 As events unfolded, her years working for the state of Texas eventually led back to the practice of law.
 She now believes that life experiences have a way of creating paths meant to be followed.